A FILM ABOUT AND BY

 Their culture is guided by its cosmopolitics who comes from their ancestral stories - such as the ancestral boa constrictor that taught the secrets of life in constant balance with other beings; Its artistic practices based on the shamanistic cosmology of the kenes which are the sacred geometry which is performed a graphic design of deep knowledge as a key that opens the way for the understanding of life and visions of ayahuasca combined with traditional songs; And its rituals, especially the nixi pae (ayahuasca) a sacred tea which reveals the mysteries of life, the forest, and each person.

-We are looking forward to share the film and a western vision of transformation and identity revival.
+We are looking forward to share the film and the vision of transformation trough ancestry.

 Soon we hope the film will be available for public screenings.

 For general public, keep updated on screenings and news at the instagram page @eskawatafilm

 Download the poster above and our press kit here:

 The Huni Kuin are constantly collecting funds